eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.3.2.1	Required trust relationships

-When a Relying Party (RP) requests a User to release some attributes from his/her EUDI Wallet Instance, the following trust relationships mustSHALL exist:
+When a Relying Party (RP) requests a User to release some attributes from his/her EUDI Wallet Instance, the following trust relationships SHALL exist:

 1. The Relying Party SHALL be able to trust the attestation Provider.
 2. The Relying Party SHALL be able to trust that the attestation released